Content Navigation

 Under penalties of perjury, I declare that I have examined the information on this form and to the best of my knowledge and belief it is true, correct, and complete.
 I further certify under penalties of perjury that:

-The person named on line 1 of this form is not a U.S. person,
+The person named on line 1 of this form is not a U.S. person;

-(b)effectively connected but is not subject to tax under an applicable income tax treaty, or
+(b)income effectively connected with the conduct of a trade or business in the United States but is not subject to tax under an applicable income tax treaty;

-The person named on line 1 of this form is a resident of the treaty country listed on line 9 of the form (if any) within the meaning of the income tax treaty between the United States and that country, and
+The person named on line 1 of this form is a resident of the treaty country listed on line 9 of the form (if any) within the meaning of the income tax treaty between the United States and that country; and

 For broker transactions or barter exchanges, the beneficial owner is an exempt foreign person as defined in the instructions.